AlloyCI/alloy_ci/doc/README.md

-If you wish to include the entire Erlang VM with your release, and not worry about the Erlang version running on your target server, under `rel/config.exs` change add/change the following code to:
+If you wish to include the entire Erlang VM with your release, and not worry about the Erlang version running on your target server, under `rel/config.exs` add/change the following code to:

 ```elixir
 ...